literally-anything/DDSKit/README.md

 DDSKit aims provide a simpler and easier-to-use API in Swift, including asynchronous operations using await and a request-reply model, while still remaining performant.
 DDSKit enables FastDDS's datasharing, intra-process, and zero-copy delivery methods for faster communication between threads or processes on the same machine.

+#### This does actually run on Linux, even though the SPI says it won't.
+I haven't gotten around to making a docker container that has FastDDS installed, so it will fail to build on the SPI's Linux builds.

 Some use cases for this library are:
   - Robotics/Interfacing with ROS2
   - Distributed systems